Why Does My Toddler Hit Himself? Surprising Reasons!

 While seeking professional help is crucial, parents can also play an active role by creating consistent rules and consequences for their child’s actions.

-It’s essential to communicate clearly why hitting oneself or others is not acceptable and offer alternative ways of expressing emotions.
+It’s essential to communicate clearly why hitting oneself or others is unacceptable and offer alternative ways of expressing emotions.

 Consistency in enforcing these boundaries will help your child understand the seriousness of their actions while promoting healthier habits moving forward.